fnproject/fn/docs/hot-functions.md

 Let's look at a simple hot function.
 The examples directory contains a [simple example of a hot function written in go](/examples/tutorial/hotfunctions/http/go).
 Here's [func.go](/examples/tutorial/hotfunctions/http/go/func.go) from that example.

-The basic cycle comprises three steps: read standard input up to a previosly known point, process the work, the write the output to stdout with some information about when functions daemon should stop reading from stdout.
+The basic cycle comprises three steps: read standard input up to a previously known point, process the work, the write the output to stdout with some information about when functions daemon should stop reading from stdout.